Alexandria Real Estate Equities (NYSE:ARE) Updates FY 2021 Earnings Guidance

-Alexandria Real Estate Equities (NYSE:ARE) issued an update on its FY 2021 earnings guidance on Monday morning.
+Alexandria Real Estate Equities (NYSE:ARE) updated its FY 2021 earnings guidance on Monday.
 The company provided earnings per share guidance of $7.710-$7.790 for the period.
 The company issued revenue guidance of -.

-Alexandria Real Estate Equities (NYSE:ARE) last announced its quarterly earnings results on Sunday, April 25th.
-The real estate investment trust reported $0.04 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.85 by ($1.81).
-Alexandria Real Estate Equities had a net margin of 39.49% and a return on equity of 5.90%.
-The company had revenue of $479.85 million during the quarter, compared to analyst estimates of $484.48 million.
-During the same quarter in the prior year, the company posted $0.14 earnings per share.
-The firm’s revenue for the quarter was up 9.1% on a year-over-year basis.
-As a group, sell-side analysts expect that Alexandria Real Estate Equities will post 7.77 EPS for the current year.

-ARE has been the subject of several recent research reports.
-Robert W. Baird reiterated a buy rating on shares of Alexandria Real Estate Equities in a report on Monday, May 3rd.
-JMP Securities increased their price target on Alexandria Real Estate Equities from $200.00 to $210.00 and gave the company a market outperform rating in a report on Monday, July 12th.
-BMO Capital Markets increased their price target on Alexandria Real Estate Equities from $19.00 to $20.00 and gave the company a market perform rating in a report on Monday.
-Royal Bank of Canada raised their target price on Alexandria Real Estate Equities to $20.00 and gave the company a sector perform rating in a research note on Monday.
-Finally, Mizuho restated a buy rating and set a $200.00 target price on shares of Alexandria Real Estate Equities in a research note on Wednesday, July 14th.
-Three analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
-The company currently has a consensus rating of Buy and an average price target of $142.86.
+Several analysts have recently weighed in on the stock.
+Robert W. Baird reaffirmed a buy rating on shares of Alexandria Real Estate Equities in a report on Monday, May 3rd.
+BMO Capital Markets raised their price target on shares of Alexandria Real Estate Equities to $20.00 and gave the company a market perform rating in a report on Monday, July 26th.
+Mizuho reaffirmed a buy rating and set a $200.00 target price on shares of Alexandria Real Estate Equities in a report on Wednesday, July 14th.
+JMP Securities lifted their target price on shares of Alexandria Real Estate Equities from $200.00 to $210.00 and gave the stock a market outperform rating in a report on Monday, July 12th.
+Finally, Royal Bank of Canada lifted their target price on shares of Alexandria Real Estate Equities to $20.00 and gave the stock a sector perform rating in a report on Monday, July 26th.
+Three investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+The company currently has a consensus rating of Buy and a consensus price target of $142.86.

 Alexandria Real Estate Equities Company Profile